plantlogic/frontend/README.md

 # 🌱 PlantLogic | Frontend

 Dockerized Angular 7 frontend for the Plant Logic application.
 Part of our CSUMB Spring 2019 capstone project developed in collaboration with Merrill Farms.

+## Development
+To disable authentication (so the frontend can be navigated freely), serve the application with the following configuration:
+`ng serve -c disableAuth`